-The Oceans cover 70% of our planet’s surface and are essential to the well-being of all life on Earth.
-It contains 97% of all the water in the world and produces 50% of the world’s oxygen resources.
-To save ourselves we must save the planet, which means that we have to save the ocean.
+The oceans cover 70% of our planet’s surface and are essential to the well-being of all life on Earth.
+They contain 97% of all the water in the world and produce 50% of the world’s oxygen resources.

 Day to Day Life Changes to Save the Ocean

 There are many differences you can make in your daily life to help reduce your environmental impact and save the ocean.
 Here are some ways you can reduce your footprint with some sustainable alternatives to help you along the way.

 Protecting the oceans starts with reducing pollution.
 Plastic pollution is a major threat to our oceans, especially with single-use plastics.

 So the first thing you can do is eliminate all single-use plastics in your life.
 These are anything from straws to plastic bags.
 Because as a result of using them, there are now an estimated over 5 trillion pieces of plastic in the oceans.

 Plastics are having drastic effects on marine ecosystems and marine life, through ingestion, suffocation, entanglement, and drowning.
 A drastic number of species are being impacted by plastic pollution, affecting 84% of Sea Turtle Species and 43% of Marine Mammal Species.